 And just like my cinnamon pancakes, these babies are also loaded with plenty of cinnamon flavor!

 How to make the perfect vegan waffles

 - In a large bowl mix the dry ingredients.

 - Pour the wet ingredients in with the dry.

-Incase you didn’t know Most baking powders are double acting.
-So its first reaction occurs when it is mixed with any liquid.
+In case you didn’t know, most baking powders are double-acting.
+The first reaction occurs when it is mixed with a liquid.
 The second reaction occurs when the batter is heated.

 - cinnamon and sugar for a churro-style waffle

 - diced apple